 - 25 special guide licence available for bison, black bear, coyote and wolf.

 If you don't plan on guiding this year, you can still apply to increase your weighting for the next draw.
-Choose the 'hold' option when you apply.
+Choose the "weighting only" option when you apply.

 Where to apply for a special guide licence